 The dial is minimalist, without traditional numerals, featuring simple linear hour markers.
 It offers a complete triple calendar with dedicated windows for the day of the week and the month, while the date is indicated by a central hand pointing to an outer numbered scale (1 to 31).
 It also includes a moon phase indicator.

 The dial features luminous indexes as well as many whimsical details including brightly coloured and uniquely shaped hand set, moonphase, smiley/happy face aperture, pointer date, day/night and sub seconds dial.
+It is interesting to note that nstead of using the usual Monday, Tuesday, Wedenesday etc, Alain has used the angry and smiley/happy face to indicate the days.
+Forexample, the face is angry on Monday and gets smiley nearer the weekend.
 This watch is protected by a sapphire crystal glass and fitted with primary colour geometrically shaped chronograph pushers and crown.
+These details are important when collecting these watches.

 It is powered by the infamous Swiss Valjoux 7751 which can be viewed through the exhibition case back.
 Lastly, the watch comes fitted on a stainless steel polished/sandblasted bracelet with brushed butterfly clasp.

-The addition of this Colourful Alain Silberstein Krono Bauhaus II using the Caliber 7751 shall complete my small collection of the Alain Silberstein series.
+The addition of this Colourful Alain Silberstein Krono Bauhaus II using the Caliber 7751 shall move it closer to the completion of my small collection of the Alain Silberstein series.

 No comments: